Saturday 10am-4.30pm, Sunday 11am-4.30pm

 Normal Admission applies

 Visitors will be able to experience the sights, sounds and smells of the machines of yesteryear, as well as checking out a range of crafts and skills, many of which are experiencing a revival at the present time.
-The Museum’s 80 acre site will be buzzing with working machinery, demonstrations and plenty of live action, as well as all the usual displays, exhibits and historic buildings.
+The Museum’s 80 acre site will be buzzing with working machinery, demonstrations and plenty of live action, as well as all the usual displays, exhibits, historic buildings and our latest temporary exhibition.

 Visitors will be able to talk with our demonstrators, have a go at some of the crafts, as well as checking out the range of attractions that the Museum has to offer.
-There will even be a chance to make your own poster on the museums original 1870 Colombia printing press.
+There will even be a chance to make your own poster on the Museum’s mid 19th century Ransomes printing press.

 Also running on this weekend is the annual Steam Driver Training Course